vipulnaik/diet-exercise-health/profile-information/health-profile.md

-fist-clenching details) but, with the notable exception of September 2024, the data tentatively suggests that my potassium levels are a little higher (by about 0.2-0.3 mmol/L) when my dietary potassium consumption is a lot higher in the winter months.
+fist-clenching details) but, with the notable exception of September 2024, the data tentatively suggests that my potassium levels are a little higher (by about 0.2-0.3 mmol/L) when my dietary potassium consumption is a lot higher, which tends to happen in the winter months as my overall food consumption is higher when it's colder.

 Reading date | Potassium measurement (mmol/L) | Average daily potassium consumption in mg | Estimation method -- | -- | -- | --